starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 *************

 An element may be added to a list with the condition that if the element already exists, a duplicate entry will not be created.
+An element may be added even if it exists by a malicious prover.
+An honest prover will not append the element if it is already present, but this is not verified.
 The function requires the implicit arguments ``set_end_ptr``, the pointer to the end of the list, and ``range_check_ptr``.

 The function requires three explicit arguments: